JMarkstrom/entraYK/readme.txt

 ## Installing and Using entraYK

 ### Installation Instructions:
-1. Extract the ZIP
+1. Extract the ZIP (likely done if you are reading this)
    - Unzip the folder to a directory of your choice, e.g., `C:\Modules\entraYK`.

 2. Open PowerShell
-   - If using PowerShell 7, start it by running:
+   - Start PowerShell 7 by running:
      pwsh

 3. Import the Module